tataton/react-curriculum-proposal/README.md

 * Introduces concept of state management in React.
 * Uses Context API to illustrate centralized state storage.

 ### NOT included in this curriculum

-React is not so easy.
-Compared to AngularJS, React has a very uniform organizational style (rather than different structures that provide different functionality).
-This is good.
-But React's one-way-binding cycle is more explicitly complex than AngularJS' two-way-binding magic.
+I think React is not easy.
+Compared to AngularJS, React has a very uniform organizational style, and that's a good thing.
+But React's one-way-binding cycle is more explicitly complex than AngularJS's two-way-binding magic.
 To help students deal with the complexity, I've proposed omitting some topics/libraries that are included in a lot of React tutorials by default:

 * Type checking with propTypes
-* Redux
+* State management libraries (Redux, MobX)
-* Asynchronous Redux (thunks, sagas)
+* Asynchronous Redux (thunks, sagas, generators)